Error-331/code_tests/docs/bible/links.md

 Not Impossible - February 15 (What God promises to do, he does; I trust your character and power more than my limited understanding);

 Witness of Faith - February 16 (It is important to know the values guiding your life; Your choices will reflect your heart, so embrace the hope rather than the fear that resides within you; Spend time with those who live the way you want to);

+Touch His Robe - February 17 (When your faith carries you to Christ, you will be met with grace and kindness.
+He is your healer);